guptayash4/Software-Component-Cataloguing-System/README.md

 7.Query Component
 8.User list

-Application is based on FILE I/O operations in C++;
+Application is based on FILE I/O operations and OOP concepts in C++;